QSAR-UBC/CircInspect/README.md

 The authors acknowledge funding from the NSERC CREATE in Quantum Computing Program (grant number 543245), NSERC Alliance Quantum, UBC 4YF, and UBC WLIURA programs.
-Thanks to QSAR Lab members and the PennyLane team at Xanadu for testing and providing feedback on CircInspect.
+Thanks to Prashant Nair, QSAR Lab members, and the PennyLane team at Xanadu for testing and providing feedback on CircInspect.

 If you use CircInspect as part of your workflow, we would appreciate if you cite it using the BibTeX below.